-From the discoverers of the gold to the scandals who tried to steal it the Klondike Gold Rush enticed thousand of people to Skagway, Alaska.
-Some of whom founded it, others made it famous, and some helped it survive to be more then just a boomtown.
-Selecet a name below to learn more about the characters that helped Klondike Gold Rush and Skagway, AK gain their notarity.
+From the discoverers of the gold to the thieves who tried to steal it, the Klondike Gold Rush enticed thousands of people to Skagway, Dawson, and the gold fields beyond.
+Select a name below to learn more about the characters that made the Klondike Gold Rush one of history's most exciting adventures.

 Keish- Skookum Jim Mason (James Mason)

 Keish, also known as Skookum Jim, in the Klondike Gold Fields